prometheus-community/postgres_exporter/README.md

 `--auto-discover-databases` flag.
 When true, `SELECT datname FROM pg_database` is run for all configured DSN's.
 From the result a new set of DSN's is created for which the metrics are scraped.

+In addition, the option `--exclude-databases` adds the possibily to filter the result from the auto discovery to discard databases you do not need.

 ### Running as non-superuser

 To be able to collect metrics from `pg_stat_activity` and `pg_stat_replication`